| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 why should I lie about it?

-How should I think that I would grab
+How should I think that I would grabthe radiant golden star,

 that I would catch it and put it